alinesresende/shopping-cart/README.md

-# Shopping Cart 🛒
+## Shopping Cart 🛒

-The development of the Shopping Cart project focused on Asynchronous JavaScript, using the ``Mercado Livre API``.
+#### The development of the Shopping Cart project was focused on Asynchronous JavaScript, using the ``Mercado Livre API``.

-In the application, I used the Mercado Livre API to ``list products`` and develop a dynamic ``shopping e-commerce``.
+In the application, I used the Mercado Livre API to ``list products`` and to develop a dynamic ``shopping e-commerce``.

 I also used the API to:

 ```
-▪️ Add these products to cart
+▪️ Add these products to the cart
-▪️ Remove products from cart
+▪️ Remove products from the cart
-▪️ Update cart total price in real time
+▪️ Update the cart total price in real time
 ```
 When loading the page, items added to the shopping cart are retrieved from LocalStorage.

-I also used the ``AwesomeAPI`` and ``BrasilAPI-CEP`` APIs to obtain location data based on the informed zip code.
+I also used the ``AwesomeAPI`` and ``BrasilAPI-CEP`` APIs to obtain the location data based on the informed zip code.

-Developed unit tests to validate functions developed using the Jest Framework.
+I developed unit tests to validate functions using the Jest Framework.

 > Deploy: https://lnkd.in/dvSdiwyf